kyma-project/community/sig-and-wg/sig-core/proposals/remote-environment-creation.md

 ## Suggested solution

-The suggested solution is to make it possible to manipulate Remote Environments for Kyma UI as well as command line and also replace `source` fields with cutom labels provided by the user.
+The suggested solution is to make it possible to manipulate Remote Environments for Kyma UI as well as command line and also replace `source` fields with custom labels provided by the user.
+The deployment will be handled by the Remote Environment Controller so the user will not need to use Helm directly.

 The following fields would be present in Remote Environment:
 - name
 - desription
 - labels
-    - environment
-    - type
-    - customLabel
+    - Key1:Value1
-    - anotherCustomLabel
+    - Key2:Value2
     - ...

 Users could provide any number of custom labels which would make it easier to distinguish between connected solutions and possibly allow easier browsing and searching through them.